-Collections Segment
+Collections segment

-The credit risk monitoring and control for Stage 1 and Stage 2 exposures are managed jointly by Business Lines and the Collections Team.
-As additional control, facilities that show signs of deterioration and frequent delinquency are placed under Watch List and followed up on in Management and Board Credit and Risk Committees.
+The credit risk monitoring and control for Stage 1 and Stage 2 exposures are managed jointly by Business lines and the Collections team.
+As additional control, facilities that show signs of deterioration and frequent delinquency are placed under watch list and followed up on in Management and Board Credit and Risk Committees.

-Recovery Segment
+Recovery segment

-Stage 3 exposures are exclusively managed by the Collections and Recovery Team.
+Stage 3 exposures are exclusively managed by the Collections and Recovery team.
 The Bank's philosophy is to resolve recovery matters through negotiations in the first instance.
 If no agreement is reached, legal action is pursued with urgency for a timely recovery of assets.

-At year-end 2024, the Non-Performing Assets (NPA) portfolio increased by 23%; with the NPA ratio at 6.04%.
-The Provision Coverage Ratio increased from 47% in 2023 to 51% at end 2024.
-The Recovery team achieved exceptional results especially on the recovery of high value accounts amounting to MUR 212million, resulting in a recovery rate of 15% on the NPA portfolio.
-Recoveries and reversal of provisions have resulted in an Impairment Release of MUR 69M for FY2024.
+At year-end 2024, the Non-Performing Assets (NPA) portfolio increased by 23%, with the NPA ratio at 6.04%.
+The Provision Coverage Ratio increased from 47% in 2023 to 51% at the end of 2024.
+The Recovery team achieved exceptional results, especially on the recovery of high value accounts, amounting to MUR 212 million, resulting in a recovery rate of 15% on the NPA portfolio.
+Recoveries and reversal of provisions have resulted in an Impairment Release of MUR 69m for FY2024.